PatelManthan98/Wildfire_CellDEVS/README.md

 # Wildfire Propagation Simulation (Cell-DEVS)

-This project implements a forest fire spread model based on the **Karafyllidis & Thanailakis (1997)** cellular automata formalism using the **Cadmium CD++ framework**.
+This project implements a forest fire spread model, cellular automata formalism using the **Cadmium CD++ framework**.
 It simulates how fire propagates across a 2D grid based on fuel load, moisture, elevation, and neighborhood interactions.

 ---